The entrance exam consists of a practical and a theoretical part. You will have to be successful in both parts in order to secure a place.

 • Performance pieces: Two performance pieces from various stylistic periods

-For all suggestions applicable: Works of comparable or higher level are also acceptable.
-The evaluation of the practical part of the entrance exam will be in part weighed by the following factors:
+The evaluation of the practical part of the entrance exam will be in part weighed by the (combination of) following factors:

 • previous music education